 With this, executives have gradually looked to build more integrated work environments where employees feel welcome and supported.

-This is especially important when on-boarding employees of different backgrounds, race or ethnicity, who may already lack equal access to opportunities.
+This is especially important when on-boarding employees of different backgrounds, race or ethnicities who generally lack equal access to opportunities.

-Over the course of the week-long IABA Boot Camp, a cohort of African American participants have networking opportunities to connect with other black actuaries, and receive training in public speaking, database software management, career planning, resume workshops and mock interviews.
+Many of them met their future coworkers and employers through these same programs.
+Over the course of the week-long IABA Boot Camp, a cohort of participants network with other black actuaries and receive training in public speaking, database software management, career planning, resume workshops and mock interviews.

 The Data Behind Actuarial Science

-Actuaries also determine the probability of future events, such as accidents or natural disasters.
+Actuaries also determine the probability of future events to occur, such as accidents or natural disasters.
 By evaluating risk and opportunity, they are able to advise decision-makers across government sectors and insurance agencies on ways of reducing adverse financial impact.